Festivals & Events

 One of the most enthralling of the Noto Kiriko festivals is the Abare festival in the town of Ushitsu, which kicks off the festival season on the first Friday and Saturday of July.
 Abare literally means “fire and violence.”
 Both mikoshi—portable shrines—and kiriko are paraded around the town, and carried around large bonfires.
 Children sit on the upper decks of the large wooden kiriko and play drums and flutes.

 The second night of the festival is the highlight when teams of half-naked men appear with mikoshi shrines and proceed to thrash them against the ground, drag them through rivers and toss them into fires.
-The festival comes to a rousing close with the floats being burned, turning them into towering columns of flame.
+The festival reaches a feverish finale as the floats are set ablaze, and sparks fly.
 The festivities draw to a close in the early morning hours.

 In other areas of Noto , traditions vary—some festivals feature wild dancing, others climax with the floats being carried into the sea as fireworks light the sky.
 In some towns, teams of women carry the floats.